june111/june111.github.io/_posts/2023-08-04-binance-product-breakdown-en.md

 </a>

 ## 7 Distinctive Features
-Binance Coin (BNB) stands out among other platform coins like OKB (OKEx), HT (Huobi), and GT (Gate) due to its extensive influence, higher prices, and relatively complete ecosystem.
+Binance Coin (BNB) stands out among other platform coins like OKB (OKX), HT (Huobi), and GT (Gate) due to its extensive influence, higher prices, and relatively complete ecosystem.
 In this analysis, we will explore BNB from two perspectives: its technology and use cases.

 ### 7.1 Technology
 Initially launched as an ERC-20 token on Ethereum, Binance Coin (BNB) conducted its initial coin offering (ICO) in 2017.